 The Escanaba Public Library offers a variety of genealogy sources.
 The Library is home to the collections of the Delta County Genealogical Society.
 In addition to their collections, microfilm census, birth, death, and marriage records are available.

-A NEW DATABASE of Delta County Death Records is now available online and include records from 1867 to 2010 as recorded in the official records of the Delta County Clerk’s Office.
+Delta County Death Records is now available online and include records from 1867 to 2010 as recorded in the official records of the Delta County Clerk’s Office.
 Records can be searched using any part of the name and can be accessed from the library or home.
 These records are made available through the efforts of the Delta County Genealogical Society.